kyle8998/Sudo-Productivity/README.md

 bitbake arguments.
 It then uses echo carriages to change the tasks that it is "bitbaking" to simulate that is it building something.

+Note: Must use "pkill bash" to end due to background processes

 <b>everything.sh</b> - Simply outputs everything from every file on your system.
 Use with Caution!